-- The database will grow in size and become bloated by multiple versions of DBMS records
+- The database grows in size and becomes bloated by multiple versions of DBMS records.

-For the user, or even the developer, the complexity associated with the implementation of MVCC concurrency control methods is completely hidden, as the functionality is provided by the database vendor.
+For the user, or even the developer, the complexity involved to implement MVCC concurrency control methods is completely hidden, as the functionality is provided by the database vendor.

 The developer can write SQL, and the end user can consume applications as they normally would.
 The fact that the DBMS uses multiversion concurrency control behind the scenes is completely transparent to them.